Meet our Boombassador - Anna Jones

 What’s your mission and how did you get started?

 Working for Jamie Oliver for seven years gave me a solid foundation for a career in food and I now have a weekly column about joyful and vegetable centred food in The Guardian and am lucky enough to write cookbooks for a living.

 I'm very much led by the joy of food - the spritz of freshness when you peel an orange or the crackle and waft of deep savoury spice when you add curry leaves to a pan of hot oil – and I really think that healthy eating is as much about pleasure as anything else.

 What is your biggest achievement to date?

-Until eighteen months ago, it was definitely writing two successful cookbooks, or perhaps cooking for the G20 leaders at Downing Street and I hope going some way raising the profile of modern vegetarian cooking and encouraging people to eat a little more consciously.
-Now I am a mother though, and I would be lying if I didn't say my son.
-Dylan.
+When I was younger, it was definitely writing my first successful cookbooks, or perhaps cooking for the G20 leaders at Downing Street and I hope raising the profile of modern vegetarian cooking and encouraging people to eat more consciously.
+Now I am a mother though, and I would be lying if I didn't say my son, Dylan.